gilesncwilliams/data-analytics-power-bi-report299/README.md

 When using the FORMAT function for the Quarter column, I wanted the format to be easily readible so opted for Q1 format, which was achieve buy using the \Qq format_string.

-The Dates tables was then marked as a Date Table in Power BI to ensure some of the measure I created later in the project would work.
+The Dates tables was then marked as a Date Table in Power BI to ensure the measure I created later in the project would work with the time intelligence functions .

 ![Static Badge](https://img.shields.io/badge/Star%20Schema%20and%20Table%20Relationships-red)